YanPorfirio/YanPorfirio/README.md

 # Hi, I'm Yan! 👋

 I am a Developer in transition to the tech industry, focused on turning logic into visual and functional solutions.
-My main goal is to master the **Angular** ecosystem and mobile development with **Ionic**.
+My main goal is to master the **React** ecosystem and mobile development with **React Native**.

 ### 🚀 What I'm up to:
 - 💻 Developing robust projects with Vanilla JavaScript to consolidate core fundamentals.
 - 🏗️ Building a dynamic Kanban board focused on productivity and state management.
-- 📚 Studying TypeScript and Angular’s component-based architecture.
+- 📚 Studying TypeScript and React’s component-based architecture.

 ### 🛠️ My Toolbox:
 - Languages: HTML5, CSS3, JavaScript (ES6+) and starting with TypeScript.